lab596/civiform/Getting-started-with-Windows.md

 2. **(more setup, faster development time)**: Store, edit, and run everything from within WSL 2.

 ## Developing with files stored in Windows
-:bangbang: | It is slow to run start and test the application when the files are stored in Windows because Docker runs in WSL, and will be accessing files through the `/mnt/c` mount.
+:bangbang: | It's slow to run start and test the application when the files are stored in Windows because Docker runs in WSL, and will be accessing files through the `/mnt/c` mount.
 :---: | :---

 1. From WSL, `git clone` the CiviForm repository somewhere in your Windows file system (`/mnt/c/...`).